stelzinga/MF/MGT_99.Legend.md

 - Monitoring

 ### Journal
 A Journal reflects the result of Journaling which is the Process of ongoing recording of relevant topics in a Journal as Journal entries, which is similar to a ship's log book.
 For the purpose of Management this  includes *all* topics that occur throughout Management i.e. Journaling is *not* limited to Controlling.
 Well established Journaling aids in *all* Management Functions.
 Journaling can be time intense, depending on how much of it the Manager does versus how much the Manager has it done for him, or her, by someone.
 Another factor is the format of Journaling; using pen and paper, spreadsheets, databases, etc.

 ### Supervision
 The various steps of Controlling, described above, are fundamentally captured in Supervision.
 Supervision can be applied to every part of the Venture.
 The manner in which Managers decide to assure Supervision is done through a Supervision Framework.
 The Supervision Framework frames which Supervision Processes are applied to which Supervision Scope.
 There are four *Supervision Processes* a.k.a.
-Controls: *Check*, *Review*, *Attendance* and *Audit*.
-Note that Control is taken broadly, and as can be seen includes attending for example a Committee.
+Controls: *Check*, *Review*, *Attend* and *Audit*.
+All except Attend are both a noun and a verb.
+Attend is a verb, the noun being Attendance.

 #### Check
-A Check: is the full cycle described above i.e. understand the purpose of the Control to be performed, verify the result of a Process against a predetermined threshold and remediate of there is a deviation.
+A Check consists of the full cycle described above i.e., understanding the purpose of the Control to be performed, verify the result of a Process against a predetermined threshold and remediate of there is a deviation.
 This has a strong focus on *avoiding Risk* and/or *assure Service quality*.
 Checks are most often performed periodically, with a focus on breaches between Measurement and Benchmark.
 They tend to be performed on Routines, more than on Projects.
 Often, when a Control is referred to, it means a Check in terms of this Management Framework.

 #### Review
-A Review is a verification of the result of a Process against a Manager's (or other relevant Staff's) opinion based on experience and knowledge and potentially some benchmark.
+A Review is a verification of the Result of a Process against a Manager's (or other relevant Staff's) opinion based on experience and knowledge and potentially some benchmark.
 It is generally less formalised than a Check.
 A Review is an often used method to verify progress (Performance) and/or zones of risk within Operations and/or Management and/or Clients in combination or not with the Environment (Market Intel).
 A Review may also act as a validation as part of a mandatory step in a broader Process.
 Note that the Process for Review may differ on a case by case basis.
 Review, is mostly performed periodically.
 Unlike Checks, Reviews rely on a more holistic knowledge of the Processes being reviewed as well as the Activities those Processes are part of.
 When doing a Review, the second step, Establish Baseline, is replaced by that holistic knowledge.

-#### Attendance
+#### Attend
-An Attendance a.k.a.
-Meeting is similar to Review except that the Manager's opinion is replaced by a meeting with a group of people most often referred to as a *Committee*.
+To Attend is similar to Review except that the Manager's opinion is replaced by a attending a meeting with a group of people most often referred to as a *Committee*.
 Attendance can include the preparation of the Committee if the Manager is Chair of the Committee.
 Committees are mostly periodic.
 Certain committees e.g. Board of Directors are highly formalised and scrutinised.

 #### Audit
-An Audit is an independent verification of part or whole of the Profile i.e. not just Results of Processes but also the Processes themselves!
+An Audit consists of an independent verification of part or whole of the Profile i.e., not just Results of Processes but also the Processes themselves.
 Audits are done by a Group not directly related to either Operations or Management.
 An Audit uses a broad range of Processes to obtain results that provide sufficient insight.
 Audits verify Processes and Results and work against a broad range of benchmarks defined at the start of the audit e.g. revenue targets, regulatory obligations, and/or Routine execution time etc. Unlike the previous Monitoring types, Audits are mostly ad-hoc and can often be considered a Project.

 Supervision Processes can result in a need for improvements which are addressed through Projects.
 Supervision Processes are applied to the *Supervision Scope* which refers to what it is the Managers want to supervise.
 In general. the Supervision Scope is the entire Venture, specifically Operations, against the backdrop of the constraints imposed by the Environment.
 However, depending on the manner in which a Venture is run, Managers may choose to use a different categorisation of the scope with the ultimate objective to still cover Supervision of the Operations.